MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

     The remaining string is the value to specify for your ServiceLocation parameter.

-Example to install the client silently for Office 2010 and Azure RMS: `AzInfoProtection_ul.exe /quiet ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`
+Example to install the client silently for Office 2010 and Azure RMS: `AzInfoProtection_UL.exe /quiet ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`

 #### More information about the DowngradeDotNetRequirement installation parameter